Snowfork/snowbridge/README.md

 code .
 ```

-To automatically enter this nix shell whenever you open the project, install [`direnv`](https://direnv.net/docs/installation.html) and run `direnv allow` in the
+To automatically enter this nix shell whenever you open the project, install
+[`direnv`](https://direnv.net/docs/installation.html), create an `.envrc` with `cp .envrc.example .envrc` and run
-project root.
+`direnv allow` in the project root.

 ## Security